hagsteel/swampdragon/docs/routers/base-model-publisher-router.md

 Override the ```created```, ```updated``` and/or ```deleted``` function to handle the data being published.

-The benefits of using the ```ModelPublisherRouter``` instead of making every model a self-publishing model is to have control over the publishing process.
+The benefits of using the ```ModelPubRouter``` instead of making every model a self-publishing model is to have control over the publishing process.

 In the following scenario we only publish models that have a specific rating:

-    class FooRouter(ModelPublisherRouter):
+    class FooRouter(ModelPubRouter):
         model = Foo
         serializer_class = FooSerializer